 one: i fell I couldn't give up, for my own sake or god's or goodness, etc., sake) used to impatience, annoyance, urgency, or inpatience, of scales sakel snarled Dyson light, for heaven's snarled Dyson light up at the patients of the state ses for old times' sake in memory of former in acknowledgment of a snared past: they sat sak seats for old times' sake.
-Old English sacu 'contention, crime,' of the origin, related to Dutch zaak and German from a base meaning 'affair, legal action, The phrase for the sake of may be from flite Middle English: from Old French sacre, phicsagr falcon.
+Old English sacu 'contention, crime,' of the origin, related to Dutch zaak and German from a base meaning 'affair, legal action, The phrase for the sake of may be from only form of cannon, fire Middle English: from Old French sacre, public sekr falcon.